Murga

-Murga is a form of popular musical theatre performed in Uruguay, Panama, Argentina and Spain during the Carnival season.
+Murga is a form of popular musical theatre performed in Argentina, Panama, Spain and Uruguay during the Carnival season.
 Murga groups also operate in the Buenos Aires Carnival, though to a lesser extent than in Montevideo; the Argentinian murga is more centred on dancing and less on vocals than the Uruguayan one.
-Uruguayan murga has a counterpart in Cadiz, Spain from which it is derived, the chirigota, but over time the two have diverged into distinct forms.
+Uruguayan murga has a counterpart in Cádiz, Spain, from which it is derived, the chirigota, but over time the two have diverged into distinct forms.